cakephp/docs/en/models/data-validation.rst

 CakePHP has many validation rules and using them can be quite easy.
-Some of the built-in rules allow you to verify the formatting of emails, URLs, and credit card numbers – but we'll cover these in detail later on.
+Some of the built-in rules allow you to verify the formatting of emails, URLs, and credit card numbers – we'll cover these in detail later on.

 Here is a more complex validation example that takes advantage of some of these built-in validation rules::